 - Place the jars in a large pot and fill the pot with hot water.
 Cover the two pint jars by two inches.

-- Turn the oven heat to high and bring the hot water bath to a boil, then allow the jars to sit in the bath for 10 minutes.
+- Turn the range heat to high and bring the hot water bath to a boil, then allow the jars to sit in the bath for 10 minutes.

 - Carefully remove the jars from the hot water bath and set them to the side to cool.
 Refrigerate the candied jalapeños once the jars reach room temperature.